Hyeyun (Eunice) Jung, AIA

 I worked for eight years in the architecture industry, specializing in complex facades and building systems for high-rise buildings after obtaining a Master of Architecture I from Harvard Graduate School of Design.
 This hands-on experience inspired me to tackle the industry's critical challenge of high embodied carbon.
 (Explore my architectural projects in the design section.)

-At Stanford University, I develop quantitative methods for embodied carbon reduction of building design using Large Language Models.
-My research aims to create an LLM-integrated framework, such as an AI agent, that empowers designers and engineers to reduce embodied carbon during critical early phases.
+At Stanford University, my research connects building design with urban sociology and Life Cycle Assessment, utilizing a data-driven Multimodal Large Language Model (MLLM) application.
+I aim to create an LLM-integrated framework, such as an AI agent, that empowers various stakeholders to collaborate via building image generation and integrate community, code, and carbon during critical early phases.

 Research